jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

     - `kubectl delete -f weave-daemonset-k8s.yaml`
     - `rm /etc/cni/net.d/10-weave.conflist`
     - Additionally rebooting the nodes may be necessary.
+    - After you applied the kube manifest run `kubectl delete pods --all -A` command. **This will recreate all pods in the entire cluster!!!**

+    I really recommend you to choose CNI network plugin carefully before you getting use your cluster, and avoid changing CNI in the future.

 ### Switch Between iptables-legacy And iptables-nft